-Since the exact reachable set as defined in \defref{def:R} cannot be computed for general linear systems \cite{Lafferriere2001}, we aim to compute tight outer-approximations $\overRtp{t} \supseteq \Rtp{t}$ and inner-approximation $\underRtp{t} \subseteq \Rtp{t}$ instead.
+Since the exact reachable set as defined in \defref{def:R} cannot be computed for general linear systems \cite{Gan2018}, we aim to compute tight outer-approximations $\overRtp{t} \supseteq \Rtp{t}$ and inner-approximations $\underRtp{t} \subseteq \Rtp{t}$ instead.

 Our automated tuning approach is based on \algref{alg:standard}, which is a slight modification of the wrapping-free propagation-based reachability algorithm \cite{LeGuernic2010}.
-Its main concept is to exploit the superposition principle of linear systems by separately computing the homogeneous and particular solutions, which are then combined in \lineref{alg:standard:overRti} to yield the overall reachable set for each time interval.
-The homogeneous solution can be computed using the three steps visualized in \figref{fig:affine3steps}: \begin{enumerate} \item Compute the time-point solution by propagating the initial set with the exponential matrix $e^{A \Delta t}$. \item Approximate the time-interval solution with the linear combination \eqref{eq:zonoLinComb}, which would only enclose straight-line trajectories. \item Account for the curvature of the trajectories by enlarging the linear combination with the set $\C{}$. \end{enumerate} The curvature enclosure $\C{}$ is computed in \lineref{alg:standard:C} of \algref{alg:standard} using the interval matrices \cite[Sec.~3.2]{Althoff2010a}
+Fundamentally, one exploits the superposition principle of linear systems by separately computing the homogeneous and particular solutions, which are then combined in \lineref{alg:standard:overRti} to yield the overall reachable set for each time interval.
+The homogeneous solution can be enclosed using the following three steps visualized in \figref{fig:affine3steps}: \begin{enumerate} \item Compute the time-point solution by propagating the initial set with the exponential matrix $e^{A \Delta t}$. \item Approximate the time-interval solution with the linear combination \eqref{eq:zonoLinComb}, which would only enclose straight-line trajectories. \item Account for the curvature of the trajectories by enlarging the linear combination with the set $\C{}$. \end{enumerate} The curvature enclosure $\C{}$ is computed in \lineref{alg:standard:C} of \algref{alg:standard} using the interval matrices \cite[Sec.~3.2]{Althoff2010a}

 where the interval matrix $\E{k}$ represents the remainder of the exponential matrix \cite[Eq.~(3.2)]{Althoff2010a}: